MicrosoftDocs/xamarin-docs/docs/ios/platform/binding-swift/walkthrough.md

 1. In order to submit the app to the app store you want to use Xcode and distribute option, which will update the IPA file and **SwiftSupport** folder dylibs so it will be accepted by the AppStore:

     ○ Archive the app.
-From the Visual Studio for Mac menu select Build -> Archive for Publishing:
+From the Visual Studio for Mac menu select **Build > Archive for Publishing**:

     ![visual studio archive for publishing](walkthrough-images/visualstudio-archiveforpublishing.png)

     This action builds the project and achieves it to the Organizer, which is accessible by Xcode for distribution.

     ○ Distribute via Xcode.
-Open Xcode and navigate to the Window -> Organizer menu option:
+Open Xcode and navigate to the **Window > Organizer** menu option:

     ![visual studio archives](walkthrough-images/visualstudio-archives.png)